 But let me say that once a company receives a Certified Floor Covering Inspector (CFCI) report declaring their flooring is defective and not anything from the customer’s side, they will come to terms with you.

 I hope this article and accompanying buying guide helps you select your new hardwood floors and avoid any potential problems in the future.

 1. Pick out a floor suitable to your lifestyle and taste and not necessarily the most expensive one

-2. Use the proper installation materials especially the adhesive
+2. Use the proper installation materials, particularly the adhesive

-3. Get a qualified installer to put in your floors
+3. Get a qualified installer to install your floors

-4. Care for your floor as best you can following the manufacturer’s recommendation.
+4. Care for your floor as best you can, following the manufacturer’s recommendations.

-By caring for it though, this will only add character to your home for many years to come.
+By caring for it, though, will only add character to your home for many years to come.

 Please reach out if you have any questions or need assistance with choosing your floor, filing a claim, or anything else; I’m always glad to help! 🙂